 (because we are ALL storytellers)

 Did you come here after hearing about Queer Memoir on Stories From the Stage?
-You can find more info about Queer Memoir co-founder and curator Kelli Dunham here and if you’d like to come to our next event it’s February 9th 2020 at Caveat NYC.
+You can find more info about Queer Memoir co-founder and curator Kelli Dunham here and if you’d like to come to our next event it’s March 8th 2020 at 4 pm at Caveat.

 Queer Memoir is an NYC-based storytelling event for the entire lesbian, gay, bisexual, transgender and gender-nonconforming community.
 Queer Memoir is an opportunity to give voice to our collective queer experiences as well as preserve and document our complex queer history.
 We’ve been around ten years and have hosted hundreds of events including more than 500 storytellers.